riz1ash786/tech-blog/README.md

 ## Questions

-If you have any additional questions then please feel free to get in touch via my github or email details mentioned below.
+If you have any additional questions then please feel free to get in touch via my github or email details linked below.
 Thank you.

 Github - https://github.com/riz1ash786 <br />
 Email - riz1ash786@gmail.com